nodejs/nodejs.dev/src/documentation/0053-node-difference-dev-prod/index.md

 More on [environment variables](https://en.wikipedia.org/wiki/Environment_variable)

-You can signal Node.js that you are running in a particular environment by setting the `NODE_ENV=$environment` environment variable.
+You can specify that you are running in a particular environment by setting the `NODE_ENV=$environment` environment variable.

 This is usually done by executing the command